 Skip to main content

-Physical dollars and cents are the most liquid investment, but every investment has varying degrees of liquidity.
-The faster that the investment can be converted into cash, the more liquid it is.
+However, every investment has varying degrees of liquidity.
+The general principle is that the faster the investment can be converted into cash, the more liquid it is.

 How Are Liquid Assets or Investments Different Compared to Other Assets?

-Virtually every asset has some degree of liquidity.
-However, some assets earn the name liquid assets.
-These assets essentially operate as cash.
-They do not lose any value when they are sold, and there is a readily available market to sell them.
-They often have a very short-term maturity (generally less than 90 days), so you can convert them into cash at any time.
+Liquid assets do not lose any value when they are sold, and there is a readily available market to sell them.
+They often have a very short-term maturity (generally less than 90 days), so you can convert them into cash at almost any time.

 Types of Liquid Assets

 Because every asset has some degree of liquidity, defining liquidity can be a bit tricky.
 For that reason, liquid assets are sometimes also referred to as “cash equivalents.”
-Examples of liquid investments are set out below, generally in order of liquidity.

 Cash

 Cash is the ultimate liquid investment.
 When you transfer money, it will never lose its value simply because of the transaction.
-Cash is the measure by which all other investments are compared
+Having a large amount of cash on hand poses some important questions, but you never have to wonder if cash is a liquid investment.

 Checking Account